View Helen Reilly's Obituary on WickedLocal.com and share memories

 Helen Connelly Reilly, 98, of Hingham, formerly of Wellesley, passed away May 10, 2020.
 Helen proudly served in the U.S. Navy as a telegraph operator during World War II.
 She was the beloved wife of 51 years to the late Thomas H. Reilly, Sr. Cherished mother of Dr. Thomas H. Reilly Jr and his wife Rose of Sandwich, Anne M. Reilly of Santa Barbara.
 Proud grandmother of Madeline A. Barbera and her husband Jack of Portland, Thomas H. Reilly III and wife Lindsay of Fort Collins, Kathleen R. Reilly of Arlington and Michael T. Reilly and his wife Lindsey of Wilmington and proud great-grandmother of 4, Henry, Moira, Michael and Charlotte.
 Dear aunt of Mark Noonan and his wife Patti and family, Jane Noonan and family, Ted Noonan and Scott Noonan.
 Loving sister of Paul Connelly of GA and Patricia Noonan of Reading.
 Normally, the funeral is an opportunity for the community to gather in support of one another.
 Although we cannot gather together with Helen's family at this time, friends may still offer their support by visiting www.Keohane.com and sharing a special memory or message.
 Relatives and friends are invited to view the live streaming of Helens funeral service, on Sunday at 2 p.m., by visiting her obituary page.
 For those who cannot access the web site, please call 781-335-0045 to have your message added.

-Published in The Hingham Journal from May 16 to May 23, 2020
+Published in The Wellesley Townsman from May 16 to May 23, 2020